d630/bds/README.md

 variable `lname_idx`, which indexes all nodes in the right order.
 (Of course, `lname_idx` isn't necessary.
 But iterating over the list is still slower.)

-Any node of the list will get its own associative array variable with the following keys: `lname_$((lname[id] + 1))=([prev]= [next]= [data]=)`.
+Each node of the list will get its own associative array variable with the following keys: `lname_$((lname[id] + 1))=([prev]= [next]= [data]=)`.

 ```